 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-State Reporting Laws Summary
+State Reporting Laws Summary Assignment

 The student will research the child abuse reporting laws in his or her respective state, as well as pertinent federal laws, that are geared for child educators, healthcare professionals, counselors, pastors and citizens.
 The findings must be summarized in a 3-page paper (not including Title Page and References), written in current APA style and describing the protocols and procedures for the aforementioned groups of people.
 The paper must include the state’s definitions of various types of abuse and any relevant information related to the student’s specific profession or professional interests.
 (CLO: A, B, C, G, H)

-Community Agency Review 1 and 2 Assignment
+Community Agency Review Assignment